 Companies have seen an unprecedented amount of challenges hurtling through their doors in the last 18 months.
 From the early days of the pandemic leading into supply chain shortages and labor challenges, organizations have needed to react rapidly to a multitude of issues.
 And the more agility these organizations can build, the more effective they can be.

-Before this pandemic wreaked havoc around the world, the digital native, tech-savvy workforce was already flexible and adaptable.
-These employees solved problems by finding and creating tools and software outside the authority of their IT departments.
+Before the pandemic wreaked havoc around the world, the digital native, tech-savvy workforce was already becoming more flexible and adaptable.
+These employees solved problems by finding and creating tools without experiencing bottlenecks throughout the organization.

-Many citizen developers need solutions tailored to solve their unique pain points.
-Low-code platforms offer deep customization and a broad range of technology solutions.
+Many citizen developers create solutions tailored to solve their unique pain points.
+No-code platforms offer deep customization and a broad range of technology solutions.
 They also provide data security that may be lacking in other unvetted options.
-Their increased popularity shows that low-code is a viable solution for many companies and will continue to shape how they work.
+The ability of no-code applications to build agility for many companies will continue to shape how they work.

-Low-code platforms not only encourage employees to become citizen developers, but they also empower Shadow IT to continue to add value to their departments and the company.
-Low-code transforms vigilantes into warriors and promotes innovation instead of tension and disapproval.
+No-code platforms not only encourage employees to solve the challenges they are closest to, but they also empower the entire business to continue to add value to their departments and the company.
+A cohesive, organization-wide approach to citizen development promotes innovation instead of tension and disapproval.
 While facing workforce reductions and a collection of unprecedented challenges, IT departments can use all the help that they can get.
 It’s time to bring these tech-confident employees under the governance of IT and let them be partners in your company’s reinvention.

 This blog post was updated since it was originally published on June 30, 2020.